imsreyas7/Microprocessors-Lab/README.md

 # Microprocessors-Lab
-Collection of programs done for the MP Lab course in College.
+Collection of Assembly Language Programs done for the Microprocessors Lab course in College.

 ## Exercises